AdobeDocs/marketo.de-DE/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-20a.md

 ---

-# Vorlage 20A {#template-20a}
+# Meldebogen 20a {#template-20a}

-Rechtsklicken Sie auf [Vorlage 20A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-20a.html) herunterladen
+Klicken Sie mit der rechten Maustaste, um [Vorlage 20A herunterzuladen](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-20a.html)

 ![](assets/image2015-9-18-9-3a1-3a49.png)